WellcomeIdeathon2023/The_Outbreak_Outliers/README.md

 ├── interim \<- Intermediate data that has been transformed.\
 ├── processed \<- The final, canonical data sets for modeling and final results.\
 └── raw \<- The original, immutable data dump.\
 │\
-├── models \<- Trained and serialized models, model predictions, or model summaries.\
-│\
 ├── notebooks \<- Jupyter notebooks.
 Naming convention is a number (for ordering),\
 │ the creator's initials, and a short `-` delimited description, e.g.\